QuietMisdreavus/rfcs/text/0000-rustdoc-json.md

 - What is the stabilization story?
 As langauge features are added, this representation will need to be extended to accommodate it.
 As this will change the structure of the data, what does that mean for its consumers?
+- How do we represent type information, and allow people to properly collect type information from places like struct fields, function signatures, etc?
+- The `id` field is basically a copy of DefId from inside the compiler; is there a better way to represent it?
+How necessary is it to have?
+Will using numbers run into problems with JSON parsers that treat all numbers as floats?